-NOTICE OF ANNUAL GENERAL MEETING OF THE HOLDERS OF COMMON SHARES TO BE HELD ON AUGUST 10, 2017
+NOTICE OF ANNUAL GENERAL AND SPECIAL MEETING OF THE HOLDERS OF COMMON SHARES TO BE HELD ON AUGUST 30, 2018

-NOTICE IS HEREBY GIVEN that an annual general meeting (together with any and all adjournments and postponements thereof, the "Meeting") of the holders (the "Shareholders") of common shares (the "Common Shares") in the capital of Greenfields Petroleum Corporation ("Greenfields" or the "Company") will be held in the Company's offices at 211 Highland Cross Drive, Suite 250, Houston, Texas 77073, U.S.A. on August 10, 2017 at 10:00 a.m.
+NOTICE IS HEREBY GIVEN that an annual general and special meeting (together with any and all adjournments and postponements thereof, the "Meeting") of the holders (the "Shareholders") of common shares (the "Common Shares") in the capital of Greenfields Petroleum Corporation ("Greenfields" or the "Company") will be held in the Company's offices at 211 Highland Cross Drive, Suite 250, Houston, Texas 77073, U.S.A. on August 30, 2018 at 10:00 a.m.
 (CST) for the following purposes:

-- 1. to receive the audited consolidated financial statements of Greenfields as at and for the financial year ended December 31, 2016, together with the notes thereto and the independent auditor's report thereon; - 2. to fix the number of directors to be elected at the Meeting at six; - 3. to elect the directors of the Company; - 4. to appoint independent auditors and to authorize the directors of the Company to fix their remuneration; - 5. to consider and, if deemed appropriate, to pass, with or without amendment, an ordinary resolution approving the stock option plan of the Company, as more particularly described in the management information circular (the "Circular") accompanying this Notice of Meeting of Shareholders; and - 6. to transact such further or other business as may properly come before the Meeting or any adjournment or adjournments thereof.
+- 1. to receive the audited consolidated financial statements of Greenfields as at and for the financial year ended December 31, 2017, together with the notes thereto and the independent auditor's report thereon; - 2. to fix the number of directors to be elected at the Meeting at up to six (6); - 3. to elect the directors of the Company; - 4. to re-appoint Pannell Kerr Forster of Texas, P.C. as independent auditors and to authorize the directors of the Company to fix their remuneration; - to consider and, if deemed appropriate, to pass, with or without amendment, an ordinary resolution approving the stock option plan of the Company, as more particularly described in the management information circular (the "Circular") accompanying this Notice of Meeting of Shareholders; - 6. to consider, and if deemed appropriate, to pass a special resolution authorizing the directors of the Company to consolidate the Common Shares on the basis of a ratio of ten (10) pre-consolidation Common Shares for each one post-consolidation Common Share, as described in the Circular; and - 7. to transact such further or other business as may properly come before the Meeting or any adjournment or adjournments thereof.